-From the English Renaissance to the colours of the European countryside, the Northern Irish designer took us on a journey through time and space this season.
+From the English Renaissance to the colors of the European countryside, the Northern Irish designer took us on a journey through time and space this season.

-Jonathan Anderson is as much a curator as he is a creator; something born out by the recent announcement that he's set to do some actual, art world, curating next year, at the Hepworth Gallery in Yorkshire.
-A show, Disobedient Bodies, that will bring together his fashion and art influences to explore his fascination with the human form; from Louise Bourgeois to Comme Des Garcons.
+Jonathan Anderson is as much a curator as he is a creator — evidenced by the recent announcement that he's set to do some actual art world curating next year at the Hepworth Gallery in Yorkshire.
+A show, Disobedient Bodies, will bring together his fashion and art influences to explore his fascination with the human form, from Louise Bourgeois to Comme Des Garcons.

-If one thing defines the young designer in his work at his own brand and at Loewe, it's his ability to magpie inspiration from wherever he finds it, and bring it together in his own world; he's a designer of his time, cutting-and-pasting influences, forms, places, ideas, and images together into a collage that is remarkably his own.
-This season his collection was defined mainly by the tackling of one of fashion's most basic, but most malleable garments, the dress.
+If one thing defines young designer's work at his own brand and at Loewe, it's his ability to magpie inspiration from wherever he finds it, and bring it together in his own world.
+He's a designer of his time, cutting-and-pasting influences, forms, places, ideas, and images together into a collage that is remarkably his own.
+This season, his collection was defined mainly by the tackling of one of fashion's most basic, but most malleable garments: the dress.

-So that fashion; the stand out looks referenced the Tudor court, big ruffled sleeves that might've felt at home in the paintings of Hans Holbien; virginal white pieces that were collaged together from what appeared to be tablecloths; and long swooshes of dresses that evoked the plain modest beauty of the Southern European countryside.
+Anderson's stand out looks referenced the Tudor court; the season's big, ruffled sleeves might've felt at home in the paintings of Hans Holbien.
+Virginal white pieces that were collaged together from what appeared to be tablecloths, and long swooshes of dresses evoked the plain, modest beauty of the Southern European countryside.

-But instead of being simple references, each era and style was mixed up, a splash of anachronistic colour, a nod to practicality on a piece that was pure beauty, or beauty on a piece that felt more functional, something that felt out-of-place to make it stand out.
-A splash of pink pattern on a simple dress for example, or a flapping open buckle on a piece of ruffled Tudor bomber (or that Tudor bomber with khaki coloured jeans).
+But instead of simple references, each era and style was mixed up — a splash of anachronistic color, a nod to practicality on a piece that was pure beauty, or beauty on a piece that felt more functional.
+Things that felt out-of-place made pieces stand out: a splash of pink pattern on a simple dress for example, a flapping open buckle on a ruffled Tudor bomber (or that Tudor bomber with khaki colored jeans).